serp.fast

 Editorial assessment

-The Reader API (r.jina.ai) is genuinely useful – paste a URL, get clean markdown.
+The Reader API (r.jina.ai) is useful – paste a URL, get clean markdown.
 Open-source, fast, and the embeddings/reranker models are competitive.
 The October 2025 Elastic acquisition changes the calculus.
 Integration with Elasticsearch's ecosystem is a plus, but expect Jina's standalone identity to fade over time.

 How Jina AI compares